 The startup joined the renowned incubator YES!Delft, which has provided valuable support in networking, expertise, and coaching.
 Being part of the ecosystem has helped the founders mitigate risks, gain experience, and navigate the complex landscape of medical device development.
 Additionally, the startup has received funding from UNIIQ, Delft Enterprises, Graduate Entrepreneur, and various scientific grants, which have been instrumental in progressing their work.

-“One thing I like about YES!Delft is that we gained a wonderful network of expertise with motivated and talented people willing to help you”.
-Aleksandre Japaridze, CEO and co-founder of SoundCell.
+Aleksandre Japaridze, CEO and co-founder of SoundCell, was very pleased with the enthusiastic support that came with being part of the YES!Delft community: “One thing I like about YES!Delft is that we gained a wonderful network of expertise with motivated and talented people willing to help you.”

 Upcoming 6-12 months

 Currently, SoundCell focuses on deploying its machine at hospitals alongside existing diagnostic systems.
 Also, they aim to expand the team and acquire talent to manage software, connections, and data analysis.
 In the coming months, they plan to refine their product, seek regulatory certifications, and scale their operations to impact clinical diagnostics significantly.